Polarization and multiscale structural balance in signed networks: Methods

-All computations of SWB can be implemented in a computationally efficient and accurate manner using approximations based on $m$ leading eigenvalues and eigenvectors from both ends of the spectrum.
+All computations of MSB can be implemented in a computationally efficient and accurate manner using approximations based on $m$ leading eigenvalues and eigenvectors from both ends of the spectrum.
 Leading eigenpairs can be found very efficiently using modern linear algebra routines such as implicitly restarted Arnoldi method~\cite{lehoucqARPACKUsersGuide1998,sorensenDeflationTechniquesImplicitly1996}.
 Moreover, numerical stability can be guaranteed by conducting all computations in the log-space and using log-sum-exp trick (to avoid overflow when counting closed walks).
 This requires a bit of extra care as some eigenvalues may be non-positive.
-However, zero eigenvalues can be ignored altogether and the calculations can be done over the field of complex numbers, where the logarithm of any number with non-zero modulus is well-defined, and cast back to real values only at the very end.
-As a result, SWB methods can be remarkably efficient, even when applied to large systems.
-Sec.~S3 in SI presents an empirical analysis of the efficiency of our implementation using three large real-world networks.
+However, zero eigenvalues can be ignored altogether,